 To qualify for this credit, a tax must be deductible as state and local income taxes paid on your federal Schedule A, Itemized Deductions, whether or not you actually claimed the deduction.
 An alternative minimum tax measured by income may qualify.
-The Michigan Single Business Tax is not an income tax and does not qualify for the credit.
 See Publication 111, Illinois Schedule CR for Individuals, for details.